When Will You Return?: Controversy

 The song was highly popular as well as controversial.
 The controversy arose due to the various interpretations and political readings of its supposed "hidden" meaning.
 The lyrics were interpreted as either anti-Japanese, treasonous, or pornographic.
 After 1949 the song was banned by the People's Republic of China because it was seen as bourgeois and decadent.
 The writer Liu was criticized and suffered during the Anti-Rightist Movement in 1957 and during the Cultural Revolution in the 1960s.
 He offered a public self-criticism in 1980 before he was rehabilitated, but criticism of the song continued in mainland China for some time as an example of "Yellow Music", a product of decadent and immoral society.

-This song was also banned during the martial law era in Taiwan because the title would be interpreted as "When will the Red Army/ Japanese Army return" (何日軍再來, which 軍 has the same pronunciation as 君, and refers to either the Japanese Army or the People's Liberation Army), or "Celebrating the Japanese Army return" (賀日軍再來, which 賀 has the similar pronunciation as 何) by the Taiwan Garrison Command.
+This song was also banned during the martial law era in Taiwan because the title would be interpreted as "When will the Red Army/Japanese Army return" (何日軍再來, which 軍 has the same pronunciation as 君, and refers to either the Imperial Japanese Army or the People's Liberation Army), or "Celebrating the Japanese Army return" (賀日軍再來, which 賀 has the similar pronunciation as 何) by the Taiwan Garrison Command.